diofant/diofant/doc/src/modules/solvers/solvers.rst

 Algebraic equations
 --------------------

-Use :func:`solve` to solve algebraic equations.
+Use :func:`~sympy.solvers.solvers.solve` to solve algebraic equations.
 We suppose all equations are equaled to 0, so solving x**2 == 1 translates into the following code::

     >>> from sympy.solvers import solve